In his days as the Curate-in-Charge of St Andrew's Portslade, the Revd Richard Enraght was friends

 himself to the Archbishop of Canterbury when his ministry took him in

-speeches on the 'Disestablishment of the Church of England'.
+speeches on the 'Disestablishment of the Church of England' did not help in his progress within the Church.
 This is

 probably why his ministry took him to the Episcopal Church in the